Social Media’s Three Little Words Guaranteed to Ignite Your Ardour For Business

 Just two hours before attending the VisitScotland launch, I was giving a talk on this very subject to a group of businesspeople who are part of the Winning Entrepreneurs network as part of its Expert Forum series.

-Next week, I will be addressing 20 more businesses as part of Holyrood Partnership’s own Social Media 20:20 series (the Jan 28 event was a total sell out and Mar 4 is going the same way).
+Next week, I will be addressing 20 more businesses as part of Holyrood PR’s own Social Media 20:20 series (the Jan 28 event was a total sell out and Mar 4 is going the same way).

 It is endlessly fascinating to see and hear how businesses respond to the opportunities available to them and most are grateful for any advice, hints or tips that can be offered.